 by Julia Guarino

 After he finished college, John moved to California for a while to work.
 He returned to his hometown after a few years, where, as he puts it, he “just ran out of money,” and found himself in the homeless shelter.
 He explains that life at the shelter offers little more than a place to sleep and three meals a day, with the only daytime activity offered being “The Brotherhood,” where residents who are interested can participate in basic Bible study.
 For some, he says, this leads to further study, and eventually a career in the Ministry.
 Most individuals, he explains, even those uninterested in Bible study, are interested in working.
 “In my experience, the majority of people I’m acquainted with through the Mission, them being generally homeless …do want to work,” he says.
-And many of them do.
-He estimates that more than half work full or part time, some holding a regular job and many working as day laborers or doing odd jobs around town.
+And many

 A great barrier to this work force, however, is a lack of job skills; from unfamiliarity with newer technologies to functional illiteracy, which he says he sees frequently amongst his fellow residents.
 However, with a little job preparation, he is confident many of them could get back on their feet.
 “They can learn, and they will learn,” he says.
 “But it is a matter of finding someone who will take them on, give them a chance, and the person being hired… they’ve got to prove their ability, to prove their willingness to be loyal to the employer.”
 The Social Enterprise model, where businesses employ at-risk populations, is currently being practiced in town by employers such as MasterLube and the Downtown Business Improvement District.
 This certainly requires trust and faith on the part of both employer and employee, but as both these examples prove, it can be a tremendously successful business model.